Some groups of mapping classes not realized by diffeomorphisms: Introduction

 does not split.
 In fact, if $g\ge 2$ and $k\ge 1$ then no finite index subgroup of $\Map(\Sigma,\z)$ lifts to $\Diff_+(\Sigma,\z)$. \end{sat}

-Morita originally proved his theorem by finding a surface bundle over an $6$--dimensional manifold that does not admit a flat connection.
+Morita originally proved his theorem by finding a surface bundle over an $6$--dimensional manifold with a cohomological obstruction to the existence of a flat connection.
 (All connections are taken to be smooth.)
 The theorem of Earle--Eells \cite{EarleEells} on the contractibility of $\Diff_0(\Sigma)$ implies that a $\Sigma$--bundle over a base $B$ admits a flat connection if and only if the topological monodromy representation $\pi_1(B)\to\Map(\Sigma)$ can be lifted to a map $\pi_1(B)\to\Diff_+(\Sigma)$.
 In particular, if the sequence \eqref{nosplit1} split, then every surface bundle would admit a flat connection, so Morita's theorem follows from his example.

-An open problem has been to find a surface bundle over a surface that does not admit a flat connection.
+In contrast, for surface bundles over surfaces, Kotschick--Morita \cite{KM} proved that every surface bundle admits a flat connection after ``stabilization''; in particular, there can be no cohomological obstruction to flatness in this case.
+This raised the open problem of finding a surface bundle over a surface that does not admit a flat connection.
 The details of the proof of Theorem~\ref{main} give a partial solution to this problem.
 In the case of a punctured surface, Theorem~\ref{weakmeat} gives a surface group isomorphic to $\pi_1(\Sigma,z)$ inside $\Map(\Sigma,z)$ that does not lift to $\Diff_+(\Sigma,z)$.
 This yields a surface bundle with a distinguished section, with base space a closed surface, which admits no flat connection such that the distinguished section is parallel.
 (In fact, this bundle is just the trivial bundle $\Sigma\times\Sigma$, and the distinguished section is the diagonal.)
-We believe that this is the first such surface bundle with section over a closed surface known.
-In the case of a closed surface, the construction described above corresponds to a topological construction of Atiyah and Kodaira (see remarks preceding the proof for definitions), and we conclude:
+We believe that this is the first such surface group inside a punctured mapping class group known.
+In the case of a closed surface, the construction described above corresponds to a topological construction of Kodaira and Atiyah, and we conclude (see remarks preceding the proof for definitions):